JPMorgan Chase: Hold Or Fold?

 In my articles "The End Of The Beginning" and "The End Of The Beginning - Part 2: Buffett Is Right About Buybacks," I set out to analyze the financials of the 11 companies comprising the top 20% of the S&P 500 by market cap to see if borrowing for share buybacks was in fact a matter for concern at the individual company level.
 There could certainly be issues at lower levels, but for those top 20%, the answer is a very definite: No!
 While that is a very important fact about the financial strength of these companies, it does not mean shareholders are not affected by overly high share prices.

 This article is the fifth in a similar series to the share buyback series, reviewing concerns at ever-increasing share prices despite flat earnings, according to S&P 500 statistics.
 I am conducting these reviews at the individual company level.
 I have completed my review for the four companies comprising the top decile range of the S&P 500 by market cap.
 Those four were Apple (NASDAQ: AAPL), Microsoft (NASDAQ: MSFT), Amazon.com (NASDAQ: AMZN), and Exxon Mobil (NYSE: XOM).
-This article is about JPMorgan Chase & Co (NYSE:JPM), one of the 7 companies comprising the ninth decile range of the S&P 500 by market cap.
+This article is about JPMorgan Chase & Co.
+(NYSE:JPM), one of the 7 companies comprising the ninth decile range of the S&P 500 by market cap.

-A Review of JPMorgan Chase & Co- Looking Back and Looking Ahead
+A Review of JPMorgan Chase & Co. - Looking Back And Looking Ahead

-The first question raised by S&P 500 statistics is whether JP Morgan Chase & Co's share price has increased disproportionately to its earnings over the last 5 years.
+The first question raised by S&P 500 statistics is whether JP Morgan Chase & Co.'s share price has increased disproportionately to its earnings over the last 5 years.
 Table 1 below includes comparative EPS, share prices and P/E ratios for JPM over the last 9 years.
 Details of share buybacks are also included.

 Table 1

 If we compare earnings growth to share price growth for the five-year period December 2011 to December 2016, we find that share price has more than doubled, increasing by 149.4% from $34.98 to $87.23, while EPS has increased by only 36.1% from $4.66 to $6.34.
-On this basis, the S&P 500 statistics have a great deal of relevance to JP Morgan, because the share price increase has completely outstripped the increase in EPS.
+On this basis, the S&P 500 statistics have a great deal of relevance to JPMorgan, because the share price increase has completely outstripped the increase in EPS.
 Fast forward to the present, and share price at $87.00 remains around two and one half times the price at end of 2011.

 But, that is not the end of the story, because firstly, the P/E ratio of 7.51 at December 2011 was at a historically low level, reflecting a very low base share price for calculating the share price increase.
 Secondly, the current share price takes into account future earnings expectations.
-I need to look ahead to see what the earnings expectations are for JP Morgan.
+I need to look ahead to see what the earnings expectations are for JPMorgan.

 Net Income Projections

 Please note, all actual and projected net income amounts and other statistics in this article are for net income attributable to common stock shareholders.
 Take a look at Table 1 and you will see variations in the growth in yearly earnings.
 So, what is the underlying growth trend?
 I need to do some more work to better understand.

 In order to get an idea of how earnings are trending, I find it useful to get away from arbitrary one-year measurements of earnings and combine into three-year earnings periods for comparison purposes.
 Taking selected data from Table 1 above, I have constructed Table 2 below.
-I have also show comparative data from my similar articles, reviewing Apple, Microsoft, Amazon.com, and Exxon Mobil (see here, here, here and here).
+I have also shown comparative data from my similar articles, reviewing Apple, Microsoft, Amazon.com, and Exxon Mobil (see here, here, here and here).

 Table 2

-Overall company earnings for the S&P 500 in the five-year period 2011 to 2016 have been flat, while JP Morgan has grown earnings.
-JP Morgan earnings grew by an average of 14.23% per year for the period 2014 to 2016 compared to the period 2008 to 2010, while share price increased by a higher 18.6% per year between 2011 and April 28, 2017.
+Overall company earnings for the S&P 500 in the five-year period 2011 to 2016 have been flat, while JPMorgan has grown earnings.
+JPMorgan earnings grew by an average of 14.23% per year for the period 2014 to 2016 compared to the period 2008 to 2010, while share price increased by a higher 18.6% per year between 2011 and April 28, 2017.
 In comparison, Amazon.com and Microsoft had flat earnings growth but higher average yearly share price growth, with Amazon.com much higher at 36.1% yearly average growth.

-While Exxon Mobil share price fell by an average of 0.7% per year, its net income fell by a much higher 8.29% per year, continuing the theme of share price performance exceeding earnings performance over the last 5 years.
-Of the 5 companies included in the TABLE above, JP Morgan has the least disparity between share price growth and net income growth, when earnings are smoothed using 3 year accounting periods.
-The next task is to determine appropriate projections for net income and EPS growth rates for JP Morgan to see if expected future growth in EPS justifies the present share price.
-Table 3 below includes analysts' forecasts for JP Morgan from Nasdaq's website.
+While Exxon Mobil's share price fell by an average of 0.7% per year, its net income fell by a much higher 8.29% per year, continuing the theme of share price performance exceeding earnings performance over the last 5 years.
+Of the 5 companies included in the TABLE above, JPMorgan has the least disparity between share price growth and net income growth, when earnings are smoothed using 3-year accounting periods.

+The next task is to determine appropriate projections for net income and EPS growth rates for JPMorgan to see if expected future growth in EPS justifies the present share price.
+Table 3 below includes analysts' forecasts for JPMorgan from Nasdaq's website.

 Table 3